SiGiL-Cpp/CppCraft/pages/02-types.md

 It allows us to pretty much ignore the underlying representation and its potential complexity.

-Since a `char` should be interpreted through the ASCII lense, `'£'` is much clearer than `163`.
+Since a `char` should be interpreted through the ASCII lens, `'£'` is much clearer than `163`.

 By writing 163 as `163.0`, we made it clear that we minded the decimal part, and